 Spike Lee is back in action with sharp claws suppprted by an outstanding cast and performances by Adam Driver and John David Washington.

-Narratively this is everything the trailer promised it would be.
+From a narrative perspective, this is everything the trailer promised it would be.
 A black cop signs up for the Klan and when he needs to meet in person a white Jewish cop pretends to be him.
 One of the big things that arise in that situation is that they don't sound the same.
 But even though phones were much more clear in the 70s it's both understandable and laughable that this doesn't really come up.
-They infiltrate and try to stall out Klan activities and keep getting accepted deeper and deeper into the heirarchy.
+They infiltrate and try to stall out Klan activities and keep getting accepted deeper and deeper into the hierarchy.

 Good movie about an unbelievable story.
 Movie keeps you engaged with a very interesting subject matter.